Why is this step is the most important step?

 To get around more of the limits of short-term memory, you could use this decision making program to help you make decisions.

-(which should have been called the accessibility heuristic), we are bad at estimating the frequency of events.
-That is, we estimate how often something happens based on how easy it is to remember examples of that event occurring.
+- We are bad at estimating the frequency of events because of the availability heuristic: using the rule that how often something happens is based on how easy it is to remember examples of that event happening.
 The problem is that some events, even if they don't occur very often, are easy to recall (e.g., airplane crashes).

 How politicians and some in the media have used the availability heuristic against us.